From Fat Biking to Cross-Country Skiing with Baby… how to do it safely!

 Did you know that your Thule Chariot has a function for those cold and dreary winter months?
 Whether you want to pull your little ones while ski touring, or give them the ride of their life on your fat bike, it takes just a few minutes to convert your Thule Chariot into a winter ski trailer.
-Check out everything there is to know about the Thule Chariot Ski Kit in our review below!

-Thule Chariot Ski Kit Review
+Thule Chariot Ski Kit Overview

 BEST FOR: Hard core snow mamas and papas